-- There are 24 domestic banks in Ireland and 34 branches of foreign banks, with the sector dominated by four large banks.
+- There are nearly 60 banks in Ireland, around a third of which are domestic banks, with the sector dominated by five large banks.
 Three of the country's banks required government assistance during the global financial crisis of 2008.

-- Ireland's foreign exchange market has an average daily turnover of USD2 billion (Bank for International Settlements triennial global survey 2016).
+- Ireland's foreign exchange market has an average daily turnover of USD7.2 billion (Bank for International Settlements Triennial Central Bank Survey 2019).

-- Ireland has a well-developed debt market with a wide-range of both government and corporate bonds available.
-Outstanding debt securities were valued at USD863 billion at the end of 2017.
+- Ireland has a well-developed debt market with a wide range of both government and corporate bonds available.
+Outstanding debt securities were valued at USD832 billion at the end of March 2020.